 Over the years from 2017 to 2021, Egypt has grown as a hub for exporting energy to its neighbors across the Mediterranean, Africa, and the Red Sea; in particular Liquified Natural Gas (LNG) and electricity.
-Five years ago, Egypt has successfully transformed from a country suffering from electricity shortage and frequent power outage, to a country that produces electricity with a surplus of 25 megawatts over domestic consumption needs.
-In addition, the new solar energy projects in Upper Egypt promises to increase this production volume and turns Egypt into a hub for exporting energy to eastern and central Africa, in the next few years.
+Five years ago, Egypt successfully transformed from a country suffering from electricity shortages and frequent power outages to a country that produces electricity with a surplus of 25 megawatts over domestic consumption needs.
+In addition, the new solar energy projects in Upper Egypt promise to increase this production volume and turn Egypt into a hub for exporting energy to eastern and central Africa, in the next few years.

 Meanwhile, the eastern Mediterranean countries with high volumes of LNG consumption, such as Turkey, are growing dependent on Egypt for gas supply.
 According to data published by S&P Global Platts Analytics, in the period between October and December, Egypt shipped to Turkey seven cargos of LNG, extracted from Egyptian plants, in the Mediterranean.
 At the same time, giant investors in the energy sector, such as Qatar, have started to make direct investments in the Egyptian oil exploration stations of the Red Sea.

-There are three factors that contributed to this hard-to-ignore success of the Egyptian state on socio-economic development.
-They are: (1) the tremendous role of the Armed Forces, as an independent institution, in supporting state economy and national projects, especially during the peak years of the pandemic, (2) the important role of the Ministry of Interior in restoring security in the internal governorates via dissolving local terrorist organizations and blocking lone-wolf terrorist attacks, especially those targeting Coptic Christians citizens, and (3) state efforts to keep healthy and balanced relations with all neighbors in the Middle East, the Mediterranean, and Africa.
+Three factors contributed to this hard-to-ignore success of the Egyptian state on socio-economic development.
+They are (1) the tremendous role of the Armed Forces, as an independent institution, in supporting the state economy and national projects, especially during the peak years of the pandemic, (2) the important role of the Ministry of Interior in restoring security in the internal governorates via dissolving local terrorist organizations and blocking lone-wolf terrorist attacks, especially those targeting Coptic Christians citizens, and (3) state efforts to keep healthy and balanced relations with all neighbors in the Middle East, the Mediterranean, and Africa.

 However, there is only one factor that threatens the collapse of these successes, in the future, if not appropriately addressed by the Egyptian state, today.
 That is the deep-rooted corruption on the level of local municipality councils.
 Continuing with the current model of governance, where the central government does all the work with the help of the military institution, threatens that the current social and economic renaissance may relapse on the feet of municipal corruption, as soon as the current state leadership changes.